getsops/sops/README.rst

 SOPS: Secrets OPerationS
 ========================

-**sops** is an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault, age, and PGP.
+**SOPS** is an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault, age, and PGP.
 (`demo <https://www.youtube.com/watch?v=YTEVyLXFiq0>`_)